avner098/simDashboard/README.md

 ## Usage
 1. Power on the ESP32 and TFT display.
-2. Launch your preferred racing simulation game.
+2. Launch your F1 racing simulation game.
 3. Start a race or training session.
 4. The dashboard will receive and display real-time telemetry data on the TFT screen.
 5. Monitor your performance and make adjustments as necessary during gameplay.